Opal School Visitation Days 2018: Session 2

 Designed to immerse participants in Opal School practice, this multi-day workshop supports educators’ examination and application of approaches to playful inquiry through negotiated curriculum.
 Visit Opal School classrooms in session to observe, analyze, and reflect on inquiry-based learning through the tools of the arts and sciences.
 Talk with teachers about the joys and challenges of a practice that holds a strong image of children as thinkers, planners, and contributors to the community.

-Opal School Visitation Days qualifies as a Step Two training through Oregon Registry.
+This workshop qualifies as a Step Two training through Oregon Registry.
 Participants are eligible for credit through Portland State University.